AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2-1: Analysis of Financial Data.md

 **_1. Stock Price Data_**

-a.
-Using the Quantmod package – download daily stock prices for Amazon via Yahoo Finance for the period January 1, 2008 through December 31, 2015. \
+- Using the Quantmod package – download daily stock prices for Amazon via Yahoo Finance for the period January 1, 2008 through December 31, 2015.
-b.
-Provide dimensions for this matrix.\
+- Provide dimensions for this matrix.
-c.
-Provide the first and last 6 rows of this matrix.\
+- Provide the first and last 6 rows of this matrix.
-d.
-Plot the daily volume and closing price – save as PDF.  \
+- Plot the daily volume and closing price – save as PDF.
-    - Background = white\
+    - Background = white
-    - Width = 15 \
+    - Width = 15
-e.
-Export this dataset to a TXT or CSV file.
+- Export this dataset to a TXT or CSV file.
 Copy and paste into an Excel file – name it “Amazon”

 **_2. Daily Log Returns for Stock Data_**

-a.
-Compute log returns for Amazon’s daily stock price (closing price adjusted for splits and dividends).\
+- Compute log returns for Amazon’s daily stock price (closing price adjusted for splits and dividends).
-	i.
-Provide the first 6 observations\
+    - Provide the first 6 observations
-	ii.
-Provide the last 6 observations\
+    - Provide the last 6 observations
-b.
-Calculate mean, median, variance, standard deviation, skewness, and excess kurtosis.\
+- Calculate mean, median, variance, standard deviation, skewness, and excess kurtosis.
-c.
-Conduct skewness test (i.e. test null hypothesis that skewness = 0)\
+- Conduct skewness test (i.e. test null hypothesis that skewness = 0)
-d.
-Conduct kurtosis test (i.e. test null hypothesis that excess kurtosis = 0)\
+- Conduct kurtosis test (i.e. test null hypothesis that excess kurtosis = 0)
-e.
-Conduct Jarque-Bera Normality Test
+- Conduct Jarque-Bera Normality Test

 **_3. Market Index Price Data_**

-a.
-Using the Quantmod package – download daily index prices for the Vanguard Total Stock Market Index Fund via Yahoo Finance for the period January 1, 2008 through December 31, 2015. \
+- Using the Quantmod package – download daily index prices for the Vanguard Total Stock Market Index Fund via Yahoo Finance for the period January 1, 2008 through December 31, 2015.
-b.
-Provide dimensions for this matrix.\
+- Provide dimensions for this matrix.
-c.
-Provide the first and last 6 rows of this matrix.\
+- Provide the first and last 6 rows of this matrix.
-d.
-Export this dataset to a TXT or CSV file.
+- Export this dataset to a TXT or CSV file.
 Copy and paste into an Excel file – name it “Vanguard”

 **_4. Computing Monthly Log Returns_**

-a.
-Using the Period Return function in Quantmod, compute the monthly log returns of Amazon closing stock price \
+- Using the Period Return function in Quantmod, compute the monthly log returns of Amazon closing stock price
-	i.
-Produce a histogram of this data using 20 buckets; save as PDF\
+    - Produce a histogram of this data using 20 buckets; save as PDF
-	ii.
-Provide the first 6 observations\
+    - Provide the first 6 observations
-	iii.
-Provide the last 6 observations\
+    - Provide the last 6 observations
-b.
-Using the Period Return function in Quantmod, compute the monthly log returns of the Vanguard Total Stock Market Index Fund closing price\
+- Using the Period Return function in Quantmod, compute the monthly log returns of the Vanguard Total Stock Market Index Fund closing price
-	i.
-Produce a histogram of this data using 20 buckets; save as PDF\
+    - Produce a histogram of this data using 20 buckets; save as PDF
-	ii.
-Provide the first 6 observations\
+    - Provide the first 6 observations
-	iii.
-Provide the last 6 observations\
+    - Provide the last 6 observations
-c.
-Combine monthly log returns for Amazon and Vanguard Total Stock Market Index Fund into same data frame – name it “Monthly”\
+- Combine monthly log returns for Amazon and Vanguard Total Stock Market Index Fund into same data frame – name it “Monthly”
-	i.
-Provide dimensions for this matrix.\
+    - Provide dimensions for this matrix.
-	ii.
-Provide the first 6 observations\
+    - Provide the first 6 observations
-	iii.
-Provide the last 6 observations\
+    - Provide the last 6 observations
-d.
-Export this dataset to a TXT or CSV file.
+- Export this dataset to a TXT or CSV file.
 Copy and paste into an Excel file – name it “Monthly”

 **_5. Analysis of Monthly Log Returns_**

-a.
-Compute Pearson’s correlation coefficient between Amazon and Vanguard monthly log returns
+- Compute Pearson’s correlation coefficient between Amazon and Vanguard monthly log returns
-b.
-Produce a scatterplot of Amazon and Vanguard monthly log returns; save as PDF.
+- Produce a scatterplot of Amazon and Vanguard monthly log returns; save as PDF.
-c.
-Compute the beta for Amazon’s monthly log returns
+- Compute the beta for Amazon’s monthly log returns

 ## R Code and Output
 Part I Stock Price Data